“I don”t see that my majority…

 This institutional conservatism (with a small “c”—meaning respect for established practices rather than any particular political ideology) works in favor of existing precedents.
 A justice who wants to overturn an established precedent must convince at least four colleagues not only that the previous decision was wrong but that it was wrong enough to justify the disruption and institutional costs of reversal.
 This represents a high bar.

-Ginsburg could point to the historical record to support her confidence in the staying power of well-reasoned majority opinions.
-The Supreme Court’s history demonstrates that many landmark decisions have endured for generations despite dramatic changes in the Court’s composition and shifts in the broader political climate.
+The historical record supports Ginsburg’s confidence in the staying power of well-reasoned majority opinions.
+Ginsburg could point to landmark Supreme Court decisions that have endured for generations despite dramatic changes in the Court’s composition and shifts in the broader political climate.
+The “i don’t see that my majority quote origin” perspective she articulated finds validation in this historical pattern of precedential durability.

 Brown v.
 Board of Education, decided in 1954, declared racial segregation in public schools unconstitutional.
 Despite fierce opposition at the time and subsequent changes in the Court’s membership, Brown has never been overturned or seriously threatened with reversal.
 It stands as a cornerstone of American constitutional law, and its core holding is universally accepted today, even by those who might criticize aspects of its implementation.

 Similarly, cases establishing fundamental procedural protections in criminal law, such as Miranda v.
-Arizona (1966), have proven durable despite criticism and despite the appointment of justices who might have voted differently had they been on the Court when the case was decided.
+Arizona (1966), have proven durable despite criticism and despite the appointment of justices who might have voted differently.
 While the Court has refined and limited Miranda in some respects, its core requirement that police inform suspects of their rights before custodial interrogation remains good law.

 Cases protecting freedom of speech, freedom of the press, and other First Amendment rights have generally proven resilient across changing Court compositions.
 New York Times Co. v.
 Sullivan (1964), which established important protections for press freedom in defamation cases, has survived for decades despite criticism from various quarters.